 Dr Katherine McDonald

 I am a Classicist and linguist working mainly on the languages of ancient Italy.
-My research interests include ancient Italy, linguistic and cultural contact in the ancient world, ancient migration, personal names, Greek and Roman comedy, and epigraphy.
 My work uses approaches from historical sociolinguistics to investigate multilingualism, language contact and gender linguistics.
-I have previously taught courses in Greek, Latin and Indo-European linguistics, Roman history, Latin language and Latin literature.
+I have previously taught modules in Greek, Latin and Indo-European linguistics, Roman history, Latin language and Latin literature.

 My current research deals with language contact across ancient Italy, taking a comparative approach to language use in areas such as Campania, Lucania, the Veneto and the city of Rome.
 I am using sources in a wide range of languages - including Latin, Greek, Oscan, Venetic, Etruscan and Messapic - alongside material culture and archaeology to build a more nuanced picture of how languages and communities interacted.
-I have been awarded an AHRC Early Career Leadership Fellowship for my project Connectivity and competition: multilingualism in Ancient Italy 800-200 BC, which will run from 2018-2020.
+I have been awarded an AHRC Early Career Leadership Fellowship (2018-2021) entitled Connectivity and competition: multilingualism in Ancient Italy 800-200 BCE for the initial phases of this research.

 I am a Fellow of the Higher Education Academy.